CamCove-Crichton/Whiskey-d_Away/README.md

 - home>templates>home>about_us.html (After removing any django template tags, no errors or warnings to show)
 - booking>templates>booking>booking.html (Warning on ln188 for Empty Heading, but unsure how to correct as I want the spinner from font awesome to be a large element with no text)
 - booking>templates>booking>booking_success.html (After removing any django template tags, no errors or warnings to show)
+- basket>templates>basket>basket.html (After removing any django template tags, no errors or warnings to show)

 **JSHint Javascript Results**